The Human Performance Juxtaposition Site

 Just-in-case training

 Instruction that is delivered in advance of when a person might need to use it.
-It is typical of most traditional training that seeks to ensure that people have the knowledge and skills they need before they begin a job.
+It purpose is to ensure that people have the knowledge and skills they need before they begin a job.

 just-in-time training (JITT) or just-in-time learning:

 A method of providing training when it is needed.
-Its advantages are:
+Its advantages include:

 • Eliminates the need for refresher training due to subject knowledge loss experienced if training precedes, over an extended period of time (prevents decay if the learner cannot use the material upon returning to the job).

-• Prevents training being wasted on people who leave the job before the training
+• Prevents training being wasted on people who leave the job after they receive the training, but never apply it.

-• Allows the learners to receive training when they need it... not weeks or months later.
+• Allows the learners to receive training when they need it... rather than weeks or months later.